DrPandemic/Auction/README.md

 - [ ] ES6 imports (to considere)
 - [ ] Significant statistics
 - [ ] Gather data
-- [ ] Work with server with multiple name (not even sure what it means)
+- [ ] Work with server with multiple names (not even sure what it means)
 - [ ] Better way to store auction dumps
 - [ ] Continue Abathur
 - [x] Improve error management with node-rest-client